 Once your Ambari Server is setup for Kerberos, be sure to follow the specific instructions with each view on how to configure the view for Kerberos and the cluster for Kerberos access from the view.
+Also, if the view requires HDFS or WebHCat to be configured for a proxy user, instead of using the ambari-server daemon user as the proxy user, you must user primary Kerberos principal.
+For example, if you configure Ambari Server for Kerberos principal ambari-server@EXAMPLE.COM, this value would be ambari-server.

-4. Using the Tez View
+5. Using the Tez View